-- before the action is taken; or - in particularly urgent cases, as soon as practicable thereafter. - 24.
+- 24. With particular reference to search and seizure warrants, if there is reason to believe that the use of the powers covered by this code might have an adverse effect on relations between law enforcement and the community, the local police/community liaison officer should be consulted: - before the action is taken; or - in particularly urgent cases, as soon as practicable thereafter. - 25.
 The appropriate officer (in the case of an application for a warrant) or appropriate person (in the case of execution of a warrant) would need to consider whether any consultation could jeopardise an ongoing wider operation or investigation.
-In such circumstances consultation may not be advisable, but generally it is best practice to consult where possible and if considered necessary. - 25.
+In such circumstances consultation may not be advisable, but generally it is best practice to consult where possible and if considered necessary. - 26.
 The appropriate officer or person should take special care and have particular regard to the possible difficulties of an individual in responding to an order made in connection with the investigation or a search and seizure warrant.
-This is particularly relevant in the case of a person who is a juvenile or those with a physical or mental disability. - 26.
-A refusal to allow a search of premises or a vehicle may in some instances constitute an offence of (including but not limited to) wilful obstruction of an appropriate officer in the execution of a duty or exercise of a power.14 This would be a criminal matter and is not an issue for, or subject to, this code.
-Appropriate officers should be aware of other legislation and codes applicable in these circumstances. - 27.
+This is particularly relevant in the case of a person who is a juvenile or those with a physical or mental disability. - 27.
+A refusal to allow a search of premises or a vehicle may in some instances constitute an offence of (including but not limited to) wilful obstruction of an appropriate officer in the execution of a duty or exercise of a power.
+This would be a criminal matter and is not an issue for, or subject to, this code.
+Appropriate officers should be aware of other legislation and codes applicable in these circumstances. - 28.
 Applications for the purposes of confiscation investigations, detained cash investigations, money laundering investigations, detained property investigations, frozen funds investigations and cryptoasset investigations are made to a Crown Court judge.
-Before a judge may grant any of the Part 8 orders or warrants sought, the statutory requirements particular to that order or warrant need to be met, and therefore before applying for an order or warrant, the appropriate officer or relevant authority needs to be satisfied that those requirements are fully met. - 28.
+Before a judge may grant any of the Part 8 orders or warrants sought, the statutory requirements particular to that order or warrant need to be met, and therefore before applying for an order or warrant, the appropriate officer or relevant authority needs to be satisfied that those requirements are fully met. - 29.
 Appropriate officers should be aware of the definition and scope of the different types of investigations under Part 8, and in this regard should have particular reference to sections 341 and 341A.
 They must be satisfied that the statutory requirements are fulfilled in relation to the type of investigation.
 They should also be aware of the limits to some of the individual powers in relation to the different investigations.
 It is of particular note that disclosure orders are not available in detained cash, in detained property investigations, in frozen funds investigations or cryptoasset investigations.15 Only production orders and search and seizure warrants are available in detained cash investigations.